chettrick/stm32cubef4/Projects/STM32469I-Discovery/Applications/Display/LCD_AnimatedPictureFromSDCard/readme.txt

 In order to make the program work, you must do the following :
  - The two directories "BACK" and "TOP" from "./Media/Pictures/Animated" folder must be copied at the micro SD card root.
+ - Connect a uSD Card to the Micro SD connector (CN9).
  - Open your preferred toolchain
  - Rebuild all files and load your image into target memory
  - Run the application

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */